-15. Warrants (continued)
+16. Warrants (continued)

 As part of the issuance of the April 2013 Debentures to Casano and Masterson as disclosed in Note 10, the Company issued the April 2013 Warrants to Casano and Masterson.
 The April 2013 Warrants originally entitled Casano and Masterson to purchase up to 1,041,861 and 260,465, respectively, shares of Common Stock for \$0.4488 per share, subject to adjustments upon certain events.
 The April 2013 Warrants issued to Casano and Masterson contain substantially all of the same terms as the 2012 Hillair Warrants.
 As a result of the transactions consummated pursuant to the Exchange Agreement and the 2014 SPA as disclosed in Note 6, the number of shares of Common Stock Casano and Masterson are entitled to purchase has increased to 1,792,000 and 448,000, respectively and can be purchased for \$0.25 per share.
 The fair value of the April 2013 Warrants as of the date of issuance has been classified as liabilities and has been included as a debt discount of the April 2013 Debentures described in Note 10.
-The fair value of the April 2013 Warrants issued to Casano and Masterson as of December 31, 2014 and December 31, 2013 was \$51,153 and \$48,191, respectively.
+The fair value of the April 2013 Warrants issued to Casano and Masterson as of December 31, 2015 and December 31, 2014 was \$0 and \$51,153, respectively.

 Pursuant to the Exchange Agreement disclosed in Note 10, the Company issued 2014 Exchange Warrants to Hillair, Casano and Masterson.
 The 2014 Exchange Warrants entitle Hillair, Casano and Masterson to purchase up to 5,107,200, 2,042,880, and 510,720, respectively, shares of Common Stock at \$0.275 per share, subject to adjustments upon certain events.
 The 2014 Exchange Warrants may be exercised at any time after April 10, 2014 and expire on April 10, 2019.
 The fair value of the 2014 Exchange Warrants issued to Hillair, Casano and Masterson was calculated utilizing the lattice method.
 The 2014 Exchange Warrants contain provisions that make them redeemable for cash by the holder of the warrant under certain circumstances that are not within the control of the Company.
 Accordingly, the fair value of the 2014 Exchange Warrants as of the date of issuance has been classified as liabilities and has been included in the loss on extinguishment of debt on the accompanying condensed consolidated statements of operations.
-The fair value of these warrants as of December 31, 2014 and the date of issuance was \$167,969 and \$490,601, respectively.
+The fair value of these warrants as of December 31, 2015 and 2014 was \$0 and \$167,969, respectively.

 As part of the issuance of the 2014 New Debentures as disclosed in Note 10, the Company issued warrants to purchase up to 8,322,000 shares of Common Stock at \$0.275 per share (the "2014 New Warrants"), subject to adjustments upon certain events.
 The 2014 New Warrants contain substantially all of the same terms as the 2014 Exchange Warrants.
 The fair value of the 2014 New Warrants as of the date of issuance has been classified as liabilities and has been included as a debt discount of the 2014 New Debentures described in Note 10.
-The fair value of the 2014 New Warrants as of December 31, 2014 and the date of issuance was \$182,466 and \$532,944, respectively.
+The fair value of the 2014 New Warrants as of December 31, 2015 and 2014 was \$0 and \$182,466, respectively.

-A summary of warrant activity and changes during the years ended December 31, 2014 and 2013 are presented below:
+A summary of warrant activity and changes during the years ended December 31, 2015 and 2014 are presented below: